 Left-wing extremism (LWE) is one of the biggest internal security threats facing the country today.
-It is an important topic in the internal security topic of UPSC syllabus.
+It is an important topic in the internal security topic of the UPSC syllabus.
 In this article, you can read all about LWE, its origins, features and government measures to counter it.

 Left-Wing Extremism – Introduction